lawrimon/SnakeV/README.md

 src/game_logic/selfverification.asm  # checking if the head has a collisions with its tail

-src/game_logic/turn.asm # Führt eine Bewegung nach Oben/Unten/Reckts/Links aus
+src/game_logic/turn.asm # the snake does a movement to the right/left/top/bottom

 src/game_logic/platzhalter.asm # fruit funktion